Clergy Family Information Center (CFIC)

-The Genesis of the Ministry: The Clergy Family Information Center began in 1999 as "A Special Project" of Mrs. Ora L. Easley, who served as the president of CONN-M-SWAWO + PK's from 1997-2005, and grew from a minuscule grouping of email recipients receiving communications containing the service arrangements of deceased family members of the organizational officers to the current email communication network, that post emails to Districts 1-20, inclusive of clergy families, non clergy families, offices of Episcopal Districts, offices of presiding elders, offices of AME Church institutions of higher learning, offices of chaplains and local churches.
+The Genesis of the Ministry: The Clergy Family Information Center began in 1999 as "A Special Project" of Mrs. Ora L. Easley, who served as the president of CONN-M-SWAWO + PK's from 1997-2005, and grew from a minuscule grouping of email recipients receiving communications containing the service arrangements of deceased family members of the organizational officers to the current email communication network, which post emails to Districts 1-20, inclusive of the church leadership, clergy families, offices of Episcopal Districts, offices of presiding elders, offices of AME Church institutions of higher learning, offices of chaplains and local churches.

 - To make available necrology information, especially bereavements occurring within the Episcopal families and General Officers for annual conference statisticians who compile annual necrology reports.

 - To spread the ministry message to a global audience via cyberspace.